sgolebiewski-intel/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

    pip install optimum[openvino]

-If the model comes from `Hugging Face <https://huggingface.co/models>`__ and is supported by Optimum, it may be easier to use the Optimum Intel API to perform weight compression when the model is loaded with the ``load_in_8bit=True`` parameter.
+If the model comes from `Hugging Face <https://huggingface.co/models>`__ and is supported by Optimum, it may be easier to use the **Optimum Intel API**, which employs NNCF weight compression capabilities to optimize various large Transformer models.
+The NNCF ``nncf.compress_weights()`` API, with most of its options, is exposed in the ``.from_pretrained()`` method of Optimum Intel classes.
+Optimum also has several datasets for data-aware quantization available out-of-the-box.

 .. tab-set::